Nebraska Sports Betting: Is It Legal and Where Can You Bet in 2026?

 - Mobile wagering: Explicitly banned under existing Nebraska statutes and Nebraska Racing and Gaming Commission (NRGC) regulations.

-- Daily Fantasy Sports (DFS): Operates in a legal gray area, not specifically prohibited or explicitly authorized by Nebraska statute, but major platforms, including DraftKings and FanDuel, accept paid entries from Nebraska residents.
+- Daily Fantasy Sports (DFS): Operates in the state, not specifically prohibited or explicitly authorized by Nebraska statute.
+Major platforms, including DraftKings and FanDuel, accept paid entries from Nebraska residents.

-- Sweepstakes platforms: Accessible to Nebraska residents and operate under sweepstakes law rather than gambling law, though their legal status is contested.
+- Sweepstakes platforms: Accessible to Nebraska residents and operate under sweepstakes law rather than gambling law.

-- Online casino gambling: Not authorized for domestic operators; no licensed iGaming framework exists in Nebraska.
+- Online casino gambling: Not authorized; no licensed iGaming framework exists in Nebraska.

 - Minimum age for sports betting: 21 years old at all licensed retail sportsbooks.